-Where serious doubts exist that castings are not free from internal defects, further radiographic and/or ultrasonic testing shall be carried out upon request of the Register representative.
-The evaluation and acceptance criteria shall be agreed between the manufacturer, the customer and the Register according to the standards recognized by the Register.
+When required by the Register or when deemed necessary by the manufacturer, further non-destructive testing (e.g. radiographic and/or ultrasonic testing) shall be carried out.
+The evaluation and acceptance criteria shall be agreed between the manufacturer, the customer and the Register and shall meet the requirements of standards agreed by the Register.